Differentiate Between Compound And Mixture

 Defining Mixtures: Physical Combinations, Variable Composition

 Mixtures, unlike compounds, are formed by physically combining two or more substances without any chemical bonding occurring between them.
-The components retain their individual chemical properties, and the composition of a mixture can vary widely.
-To give you an idea, a saltwater solution can have different concentrations of salt depending on how much salt is dissolved in the water.
+Worth adding: the components retain their individual chemical properties, and the composition of a mixture can vary widely.
+Here's one way to look at it: a saltwater solution can have different concentrations of salt depending on how much salt is dissolved in the water.

 Types of Mixtures: